Irritable Bowel Syndrome: Customized Treatments Focus on Dietary, Lifestyle Changes

 “Irritable bowel syndrome (IBS) is a very common condition,” says Eduardo Ruan, M.D., gastroenterologist with Baptist Health South Florida.
 “It’s one of the leading causes of absenteeism from work, and so there’s a significant cost and impact to society.
 But people should know that there is help out there and that there are different types of interventions that we can do — lifestyle changes, dietary changes, and also some medication help.”

 IBS vs. IBD

 Primary care physicians can refer IBS patients to a dietitian to help reduce symptoms through dietary changes.
-Weight management through nutrition and regular exercise can also help reduce IBS sysmptoms.
+Weight management through nutrition and regular exercise can also help reduce IBS symptoms.

-“Nutrition plays a key role in the management of IBS and other G.I. conditions,” said Lucette Talamas, a registered dietitian with Baptist Health South Florida.
+“Nutrition plays a key role in the management of IBS and other G.I. conditions,” said Lucette Talamas, a registered dietitian with Community Health at Baptist Health South Florida.
 “Right now, there’s also a lot of attention to nutrition and gut health in general.
-So we’re learning a lot more about the gut microbiome and how that impacts your gut health — and also overall health.
-So by working with a dietitian to manage a G.I. condition, the patient can hopefully get relief from symptoms.”
+We’re learning a lot more about the gut microbiome and how that impacts your gut health — and also overall health.
+So, by working with a dietitian to manage a G.I. condition, the patient can hopefully get relief from symptoms.”

 What Causes IBS?

 Doctors aren’t sure what causes IBS, but most experts believe it is a combination of factors that may have varying effects on different people.